-Seawater is provided to the livewell by a 12volt circulating pump.
+Seawater is provided to the livewell by a 12-volt circulating pump.
 This pump is designed to carry a constant flow of water to the livewell.
-The pump is activated by the livewell switch on the helm.
+The pump is activated by the "Livewell" switch on the helm.
 An overflow built into the livewell automatically controls livewell water level.
 Always turn livewell pump off at the switch panel when not in use.

-To fill the livewell, insert the plug into the drain fitting at the bottom of the livewell.
-Make sure the ball valve at the intake thruhull fitting is open and turn on livewell pump.
+To fill livewell, plug drain fitting at the bottom of the livewell.
+Make sure the ball valve at the intake thru-hull fitting is open and turn on livewell pump.
 When water level reaches the overflow, it will begin to circulate.